Itabuna, Bahia, Brazil: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and N. It's important that you pick the correct kind.
-The majority of adapters currently sold are simply plugs and expect your devices to convert the voltage themselves.
+A plug adapter that supports outlet types C and N. Check that you find the necessary kind.
+The vast majority of adapters for sale now are simply plugs and require your devices to change the voltage themselves.
 If yours can't do that they could get destroyed.
-This one should be appropriate for most locations.
+This one should be sufficient for most countries.

 A portable power bank, like this one